Disposing of Sodium Azide Solutions: What You Need to Know

 If you are a lab technician or administrator at an institution where stock solutions with sodium azide preservative are used, you should consider containerizing these waste liquids in plastic drums and having your waste vendor ship and dispose of your waste as non-hazardous rinse water.
 Your waste will be disposed at a licensed, permitted disposal facility equipped to handle the material.
 You will have mitigated your institution’s safety risks, helped to keep your community’s water pristine and you may have saved a few bucks.

-To assure your organization is disposing of sodium azide and other chemicals in a safe, compliant manner, shcedule a site assessment at the link below.
+To ensure your organization is disposing of sodium azide and other chemicals in a safe, compliant manner, contact our experts to discuss a site assessment.